MmohammedH/food-del/README.md

 # food-del

 Developed a responsive UI withReactJS, integratedRESTful APIs using Express.js and Node.js, and used MongoDB for data storage.
-Implemented Stripe for payment processing and created an admin panel with real-time updates via WebSockets
+Implemented Stripe for payment processing and created an admin panel with real-time updates via Pooling

 I have build hybrid app that use web technologies (HTML, CSS, and JavaScript) wrapped in a native container.
 They are cost-effective and faster to develop